 Students will book an appointment, using CLNx, to visit the TCard office in person to pick up their TCard.
 Documentation to validate your legal status in Canada may need to be provided.

 Students with TCards from previous program registration do not need to obtain a new one.
 The original card should be usable once their UTORid is reactivated.
 For assistance, please contact the TCard Office.

 UTORid and Email

-The ‘Policy on Official Correspondence with Students’ states that official university correspondence will be sent only to the University-issued email account.
-Students may have their University-issued electronic email account forwarded to another address, but remain responsible for ensuring that all messages sent to the official University-issued account are received and read.
+Graduate Department of Public Health Sciences correspondences will be sent only to a University-issued email account.
+Students may have their University-issued email account forwarded to another address, but remain responsible for ensuring that all messages sent to the official University-issued account are received and read.

-U of T portal – quercuS
+U of T portal – Quercus

 Students must activate their UTORid in order to access the services and course information hosted on the University’s Learning Management System, Quercus.
 Login to Quercus at https://q.utoronto.ca.

-Students receiving major scholarships and/or OSAP may register without payment in ACORN.
-Click on ‘Tuition Fee Deferral’ under the FINANCES heading of the left-hand menu.
+Students receiving major scholarships and/or OSAP may register without payment in ACORN (see Tuition Fees and Registration menu).